 St. Petersburg is Russia's second capital, and like its first capital of Moscow, the city experiences long cold winters during which its rivers freeze.
 The short warm-weather summer season is the favorite time to travel to St. Petersburg, but you can generally enjoy the sites and culture of this Russian city any time of the year.

 Dubrovnik is known for the 16th-century walls that surround the city, and you can take a look out at the ocean from one of the many vantage points on them.
 Both the Church of St. Blaise and the Cathedral of the Assumption are popular destinations for Catholic tourists, and the Onofrio Fountain and Luza Square and the Stradun are popular destinations for tourists of all persuasions.

 Zagreb is the capital of Croatia, but its weather varies drastically from the country's favorite coastal destination of Dubrovnik.
 Snow cover is typical for the latter half of winter, but spring, summer, and fall can offer good opportunities for outdoor adventure travel.

 Krakow is the capital of Poland and it offers tourists a variety of Polish cultural traditions depending on what time of year and season they visit.
 Though winters are cold in Krakow, air from the Tatras Mountains warms the air during the day, making it a great destination year-round.
 This is good news for Christmas market-goers, who flock to Krakow for its incredible holiday displays.

 Ljubljana is one of Europe's rainiest cities, so prepare for wet weather when you travel to Slovenia's capital.
 It's also small enough of a city that you can navigate it on foot—though there are buses and trains that stop in the city.

 While warm summers draw visitors in the greatest numbers, December's holiday celebrations have tourists braving the cold in Old Town to experience the traditional market and festivities.

-Be prepared for these extremes when you plan your trip to Moscow, but don't be dissuaded by below-freezing temperatures in winter—Moscow locals know how to enjoy their snow and ice!
+Be prepared for these extremes when you plan your trip to Moscow, but don't be dissuaded by below-freezing temperatures in winter—Moscow locals know how to enjoy their snow and ice.

 From April to September, you can generally count on good travel weather, though summer is Budapest's rainiest season.
-September is perhaps the best time to visit the city, with average highs reaching 76 F while lows remain above 56 degrees until the very end of the month.
+September is perhaps the best time to visit the city, with average highs reaching an average of 76 F (24 C) while lows remain above 56 degrees (13 C) until the very end of the month.

 Summer brings the best the Polish capital city has to offer, with the Juwenalia students' festival and the Wianki summer solstice festival both taking place throughout the season.
 In the winter, you can enjoy winter sports and Christmas markets as well as unique cultural traditions and hearty meals to survive the cold.